 Bringard-Boulder Playfield is named after two intersecting streets and one family.
 Bringard Street runs east and west through Detroit, eventually intersecting with Gratiot Avenue.

 Joseph was born in Grosmagny, Territoire de Belfort, Franche-Comté, France.
 Catherine was born Alsace, Lorraine, France in 1836.
 She emigrated with her family and landed in Detroit in 1849.
-At 19 years of age, she married Joseph and they lived in the wilderness near this now busy intersection.
+At 19 years of age, she met and married Joseph and they lived in the wilderness near this now busy intersection.
 The couple brought 10 children into the world on their homestead.

 Eventually the land was cleared and it became a family farm.
 In 1896, Joseph passed away leaving the land to Catherine.
 She remained there until the early 1930’s when it was subdivided and Bringard Street was named for her family.
 Catherine passed in 1933 at the age of 97 years.